lima-vm/lima/README.md

 $ lima nerdctl run -d --name nginx -p 127.0.0.1:8080:80 nginx:alpine
 ```

+> You don't need to run "lima nerdctl" everytime, instead you can use special shortcut called "nerdctl.lima" to do the same thing.
+By default, it'll be installed along with the lima, so, you don't need to do anything extra.
+There will be a symlink called nerdctl pointing to nerdctl.lima.
+This is only created when there is no nerdctl entry in the directory already though.
+It worths to mention that this is created only via make install.
+Not included in Homebrew/MacPorts/nix packages.

 http://127.0.0.1:8080 is accessible from both macOS and Linux.

 For the usage of containerd and nerdctl (contaiNERD ctl), visit https://github.com/containerd/containerd and https://github.com/containerd/nerdctl.